-The base scenario represents management's best estimate using all available economic forecasts in light of the higher interest rate environment.
-It assumes the unemployment rate will increase and gross domestic product will increase slightly in the short term and a higher increase going forward.
-Housing prices are expected to decrease in key markets before increasing in the mid to long term.
+The base scenario represents management's best estimate using all available economic forecasts in light of the changing interest rate environment.
+It assumes the unemployment rate will increase before decreasing slightly in the mid to long term.
+Gross domestic product will increase in the short term with a higher increase in the mid to long term.
+Housing prices are expected to increase slightly in key markets before increasing higher in the mid to long term.
 The favourable scenario assumes an increase in housing prices, lower unemployment in the short term, and a larger increase to gross domestic product compared to the base scenario.
-The unfavourable scenario assumes a more pronounced increase to the unemployment rate, a decrease in housing prices and slower gross domestic product growth in the short term followed by a recovery in the mid to long term.
+The unfavourable scenario assumes a more pronounced increase to the unemployment rate, a marginal increase in housing prices and slower gross domestic product growth in the short term followed by a recovery in the mid to long term.